-The pay-out under the ECBP is approved by the Compensation Committee based on our actual quarterly operating results.
-For the first, second, third and fourth quarters of fiscal 2017, bonus awards were paid out at 155%, 155%, 170% and 200% of target for all employees, respectively.
-For each quarter, an additional award was paid out to selected employees on a discretionary basis based on performance achievements by such employees during the quarter.
-Under the ECBP, for fiscal 2017, our named executive officers other than our CEO received total payments ranging from \$15,671 to \$26,154, and our CEO received \$45,095.
+The payout under the ECBP is approved by the Compensation Committee based on our actual quarterly operating results.
+For the second, third and fourth quarters of fiscal 2019, bonus awards were paid out to executives at 100%, 90%, and 75% of target, respectively.
+There was no payout under the ECBP for the first quarter of fiscal 2019.
+For each quarter (other than the first quarter), an additional award was paid out to selected employees on a discretionary basis based on performance achievements by such employees during the quarter.
+Under the ECBP, for fiscal 2019, our named executive officers other than our CEO received total payments ranging from \$6,611 to \$12,240, and our CEO received \$21,626.